When I try to install your plugin, I get a 500 error. How can I solve it?

 - Update all plugins (make sure you have a backup of your site first!).
 There's a chance you have a problematic plugin that will solve the issue by just updating it.

-- Try deactivating all plugins and install ShortPixel.
+- Try deactivating all plugins and installing ShortPixel.
 Does it work?
-If so, activate one by one the rest of plugins until you find the problematic one.
+If so, activate one by one the rest of the plugins until you find the one causing problems.

 - Change the theme (you can switch to Twenty Nineteen, the default WordPress theme) and see if ShortPixel installs now.
-If it does, please contact the theme author, so they can solve this issue.
+If it does, please contact the author(s) of the theme you were using, so they can solve this issue.

 - If that does not resolve the issue, it’s possible that a

 .htaccessrule could be the source of the problem.
 To check for this, access your server via FTP, or a file manager in your hosting account’s control panel, and rename the